cableguy99/docs/docs/general/faq.md

 ### Masternode Candidate

 #### What is a masternode candidate?
-What is the difference between masternode candidate and masternode?
+What is the difference between a masternode candidate and a masternode?
 A Masternode Candidate is any node who deposited 50K TAO and is listed on [Shifu](https://shifu.tao.network/).

 A Masternode Candidate only becomes a Masternode when he/she is in the top 150 voted masternode candidates in an epoch.
 Only these elected masternodes will be able to sign blocks and receive block rewards.